 A - I charge $20-30/1,000 words for my Copy Cleanup of your manuscript.
 (See fee calculations for an explanation of how fees are reached.)

-If your story needs substantive as well as mechanical edits, check out my packaged services and save.
+If your story needs substantive as well as mechanical edits, check out my Content Edit or packaged services and save.

 You've come to the right place!